cbnventures/ntfy-reverse-proxy/README.md

 When the `show_visitor_info` is set to `true`, a section called __« Incoming Request Details »__ will appear.
 This section shows the user's IP address, location (region, country, and colo code¹), approximate GPS coordinates, and Internet Service Provider (ISP) details (provider name and ASN).

-¹ A colo code is a code used to mark Cloudflare data center locations.
+¹ A colo code is used to mark which Cloudflare data center location served the traffic.

 ## Show Visitor Info when Sending Attachments
 If the `show_visitor_info` is set to `true` and you send a binary file, you will receive two messages on every matched server for each request.

 For instance, if you send one attachment, set the servers `mode` to `send-all`, and have two ntfy servers, you will receive four messages in total.
+To break it down:
+- 1st message shows visitor information (2 copies, one for each matched server).
-One message shows visitor information, and the second message is reserved solely for the binary file.
-Both messages are duplicated for each matched server.
+- 2nd message is reserved solely for the binary file (2 copies, one for each matched server).

-Customizations made using headers will not be reflected in the second message to prevent intentional duplication of message content and preferences.
+Customizations made using headers will not be reflected in the 2nd message to prevent intentional duplication of message content and preferences.

 This ensures that, for example, you do not receive repeated calls (if the `X-Call` header is set) or multiple long vibration bursts (if the `X-Priority` header is set to `5`).

 ## Configuration for Cloudflare
-After deploying the proxy, make sure to create a [configuration rule](https://developers.cloudflare.com/rules/configuration-rules/create-dashboard/) to match the user agents or subdomains specified in the `wrangler-prod.toml` file, disable "Browser Integrity Check", and set the "Security Level" to "Essentially Off" to prevent legitimate traffic (e.g. APIs) from being mistakenly flagged with a 403 response.
+After deploying the proxy, make sure to create a [configuration rule](https://developers.cloudflare.com/rules/configuration-rules/create-dashboard/) to match the user agents and subdomains specified in the `wrangler.toml` file, disable "Browser Integrity Check", and set the "Security Level" to "Essentially Off" to prevent legitimate traffic (e.g. APIs) from being mistakenly flagged with a 403 response.

 A domain name is also required.
 You can conveniently [register domains](https://www.cloudflare.com/products/registrar/) within Cloudflare at cost, without markup fees as seen with other domain registrars.

 __Important:__ Routes are not supported when `custom_domain` is set to `false`.
-This is because the proxy matches the subdomain of the pattern URL (e.g. `abcde.ntfy.example.com`) with the subdomain value (e.g. `abcde`) on the servers list in your `wrangler-prod.toml` file.
+This is because the proxy matches the subdomain of the pattern URL (e.g. `abcde.ntfy.example.com`) with the subdomain value (e.g. `abcde`) on the servers list in your `wrangler.toml` file.

 ## Credits and Appreciation
 If you find value in the ongoing development of this proxy and wish to express your appreciation, you have the option to become our supporter on [GitHub Sponsors](https://github.com/sponsors/cbnventures) or make a one-time donation through [PayPal](https://www.cbnventures.io/paypal/).